Saint Mary's Gaels men's basketball: Gonzaga

-St. Mary's biggest rivalry is with fellow West Coast Conference foe Gonzaga.
+Saint Mary's biggest rivalry is with fellow West Coast Conference foe Gonzaga.
 Many analysts and members of the media have touted the Gaels vs. Zags as one of the best, if not the best, college basketball rivalry on the West Coast, as both teams have been consistently the two top teams in the conference over the last 2 decades.
-Saint Mary's and Gonzaga have combined to win 24 out of the last 26 conference championship games (Gonzaga 20, Saint Mary's 4, San Diego 2).
-Currently Gonzaga leads the series 81–35.
+Since 2001, the rivalry has involved 2 of the school's greatest coaches in Mark Few and Randy Bennett.
+Gonzaga and Saint Mary's have combined to win 24 out of the last 26 conference championship games (Gonzaga 20, Saint Mary's 4, San Diego 2).
+The schools have faced off in the WCC Championship 15 times with Gonzaga holding the 11–4 edge.
+On October 1, 2024, Gonzaga accepted an invitation to join the Pac-12 Conference, effective July 1, 2026.

+As of 2026, Gonzaga leads the all-time series 83–38.